 We'll also meet Carmen Kissel-Verrier, a former international exotic dancer who wrote the memoir, "The Butcher Shop Girl:" A girl escapes a broken and violent home, works various odd jobs, becomes an exotic dancer, has an affair with a hot DEA agent, rubs elbows with Hell's Angels, and gets caught up with a cartel in South America.
 She then escapes and becomes a self-made millionaire and branding expert.
 Phew!
 That’s quite the adventure, so don’t miss this show! https://www.thebutchershopgirl.com/

-Teaching Robots About Race, Rip Up Your Baseball Cards.
-On this episode of The Backpack Show with Chris Brogan and Kerry O'Shea Gorgone, we'll...
+Can We Move the Future Forward Faster?
+On this episode of The Backpack Show with Chris Brogan and Kerry O'Shea Gorgone, we'll talk with...